jolocom/jolocom-lib/docs/signedCredentials.rst

 **Defining custom metadata**

-So far, when creating credentials, ``metadata`` provided by the ``cred-types-jolocom-core`` package has been used.
+So far, when creating credentials, ``metadata`` provided by the ``jolocom-protocol-ts`` package has been used.
 When creating custom credentials, we have to write our own ``metadata`` definitions.

 Let's take another look at the second example use case from the previous section.
 One of the many possible ``metadata`` definitions would be: